Learn all about the Detective Personality Type including a definition, characteristics, examples and how it relates to archetype personality types.

 Spies are natural sleuths, they have an inquisitive nature and sharp mind that helps them piece together clues to solve mysteries.

-They’re often charming and likeable, making it easy for them to get close to people and coax information from them.
+They’re often charming and likable, making it easy for them to get close to people and coax information from them.

 While some spies use their skills for nefarious purposes, many others use their talents for good.

 For example, private investigators or detectives often have The Spy personality.

 They use their observational skills and cunning wit to solve crimes or find missing persons.